Hymettus: Urban uses

-Major campuses of the University of Athens and the National Technical University of Athens (collectively called "University Town") are located on the west-facing slope, between the Motorway 64, a ring road connected with the Motorway 6, and the urban sprawl of Athens.
+Major campuses of the University of Athens and the National Technical University of Athens (collectively called "University Town") are located on the west-facing slope, between the A62 motorway, a ring road connected with the A6, and the urban sprawl of Athens.
 A transmitter park for several major TV and radio stations, along with military radar is located at the top of the mountain.
 Built up urban areas almost surround the entire mountain range.
 Access to the top of the mountain is restricted to authorized vehicles for maintenance of the towers.

-Almost all of Athens, its eastern suburbs and the new airport can be seen from the mountain top along with the mountains of Parnitha to its northwest, Penteli to its north and Aigaleo to its west.
+Almost all of Attica, Athens' eastern suburbs and the new airport can be seen from the mountain top along with the mountains of Parnitha to its northwest, Penteli to its north and Aigaleo to its west.
 The valley areas that create the lowest passes are to the south and one further south.

-Alteration of the mountain

 The mountain range features about six to seven landfills in the western part and another in the eastern part.